Are you looking for the best things to do in Cradle Mountain?

 What to Pack for the Cradle Mountain walk?

 It is crucial to pack the right gear for your hikes at Cradle Mountain!
 As this is an alpine region weather can change very rapidly and frequently.
-In our few hours of walking, we experienced ridiculous winds, heavy rain, and 10 min later we were hot as the wind disappeared and the sun came out!
+In our few hours of walking, we experienced ridiculous winds, and heavy rain, and 10 min later we were hot as the wind disappeared and the sun came out!

 It was all over the shop for the whole duration of the walk.
 So please check the weather in the morning and take a backpack with essentials to cover all weather conditions.